Job Support Scheme (JSS):

 There will be no financial assessment test for small and medium sized businesses (SMEs).

-The employee must have been on the employer’s PAYE payroll on or before 23 September and a RTI submission must have been made to HMRC showing a payment as having been made to that employee on or before 23 September too.
+The employee must have been on the employer’s PAYE payroll on or before 11:59pm on 23 September 2020 and a RTI submission must have been made to HMRC showing a payment as having been made to that employee on or before 23 September too.